This is John Tranter’s Main Site at: johntranter.com

-[»»] Basil Bunting and the CIA: …Bunting was part of the plot engineered by the CIA, MI6 and Anglo Oil to depose Mossadeq, whose administration, as Wikipedia says, “introduced a wide range of social reforms but is most notable for its nationalization of the Iranian oil industry, which had been under British control since 1913 through the Anglo-Persian Oil Company (APOC/AIOC) (later British Petroleum or BP)… Mossadeq… was removed from power in a coup on 19 August 1953, organised and carried out by the United States CIA at the request of the British MI6.”
+[»»] Basil Bunting and the CIA: …Bunting was an active participant in the plot engineered by the CIA, MI6 and Anglo Oil to depose Mossadeq, the democratically elected leader of Iraq, whose administration, as Wikipedia says, “introduced a wide range of social reforms but is most notable for its nationalization of the Iranian oil industry, which had been under British control since 1913 through the Anglo-Persian Oil Company (APOC/AIOC) (later British Petroleum or BP)… Mossadeq… was removed from power in a coup on 19 August 1953, organised and carried out by the United States CIA at the request of the British MI6.”
 Soon Shah Pahlevi and the CIA-trained SAVAK, his repressive secret police force, took power.
 [More…] [Also noted in my Journal on 2012/07/10.]

 [»»] The Literary Thoroughfares of Lynbrook, Victoria: In the fairly new suburb of Lynbrook, in the South-eastern Melbourne City of Casey, over fifty streets and parks are named after Australian writers. …